jewelsbla/FVC_CNN/README.md

 XXX

-This code was published alongside the raw data of the CT scans and the evaluated tensor data first as research data set here: XXX

-If you use the code in this repository, please cite both DOIs.
+If you use the code in this repository, please cite the DOI.

 ## Content